janosgyerik/writing-markdown-well/README.md

 ### Level-3 headings

-These are multiple equivalent ways to write a level-3 heading:
+These are equivalent ways to write a level-3 heading:

     ### Sub-section     ###Sub-section

-All these are normally rendered as `<h3>` headings.
+All these are normally rendered as H3 headings (`<h3>` in HTML).

 Which writing style should you prefer?